Whatever industry you’re in, it pays to build rotas that both work for your business and are fair to staff.

 Use this data when planning your shifts, working around any days or dates that, if worked, would make life difficult for your staff.

-You might not be able to accommodate every single request, and some (for example, childcare commitments, school/college exams or essay deadlines) should always be given priority over less pressing requests.
-But be sure to speak directly to any staff whose requests you couldn’t work around, rather than just delivering the bad news via the rota itself.
+You might not be able to accommodate every single request, and some (for example, childcare commitments, school/college exams or essay deadlines) should always be given priority.
+But be sure to speak directly to any staff whose requests you couldn’t work around and explain why.

 If you have some shifts that are particularly demanding, or shifts that everyone always wants to work for one reason or another, then it’s usually best to apply a ‘rolling’ rota.